yifeiFaye/shiny-project/README.md

 # Shiny Project
-HSYLC Application Data Visualization Shiny Dashboard
+Program Application Data Visualization Shiny Dashboard

-Next Improvement should be UI layout and create button to upload or download file.
+This is a simple shiny dashboard that visualize the key metrics that describe applicant's application journey.